Divorce and separation: The Survival Kit

 The games often begin once the separation starts and sometimes they’re not very nice.
 You need to put your detective hat on and document any behaviour both direct and indirect that is clearly unkind, unfair or just plain shifty.

 Keep any relevant emails or text messages but remember as well that all emails and texts on your phone may be made available to your former partner’s solicitors, including those that you think you have deleted.
 If either of you also post on social media these things can also become evidence in family law matters.
 Be careful what you post!

-Even if you’re keen to DIY your divorce or separation, seek some basic legal advice, if only to understand your entitlements.
+If you’re keen to DIY your divorce or separation, seek some basic legal advice, if only to understand your entitlements.
 You should do this regardless of what your former partner says.
-In fact, if your former partner is telling you not to get legal advice, you should hear the warning bells and make sure you get it.
+In fact, if your former partner is telling you not to get legal advice, you should hear the warning bells and make sure you get some.

 You should also consider getting financial planning advice if this is an area you’re not comfortable with.
 The ASIC Moneysmart page has a budget planner as well as some great financial planning advice when you’re separating.
 They also have a financial counselling service.
 Plus the wonderful people at Relationships Australia can also hear you out and point you in the right direction.